 The first real step toward financial security however came in the spring of 2002 when Mary Ingebrand-Pohlad, studio artist

 Yet, Salon se Lève suffered two nearly fatal blows: the first in the summer of 2003 with the unexpected passing of Doug Larson and the second in the spring of 2004 with the closing of the Metropolitan Piano Gallery stores.
 In response to these hardships, Mary Ingebrand-Pohlad, Salon se Lève's most significant contributor, suggested to Dr. Wirth that he consider the Art Gallery at the Hennepin Avenue United Methodist Church in downtown Minneapolis for a new venue.
 Indeed, while it was quite a distance from the Oakdale patrons, and the piano was in need of repair, it was a wonderful venue for salon type concerts - with no stage.
 A Volunteer Council committee was formed to fill the void of promotion and administration which Doug's passing created.
 After a year of looking and planning, with the support of the Volunteer Council and the approval of HAUMC Minister of Music Bill Mathis and the church's board, Salon se Léve resumed operation there in the fall of 2005.

 Since then, Salon se Lève has been rebuilding.
 The contributing member list continues to grow as more patrons of classical music become aware of this wonderful program.
 The concept of Salon se Lève, which is a “win-win-win” one for the young artists, the contributing members, and the church alike, is a powerful one.
 All indications are that with continuing support from all involved, it will grow in its mission to encourage our emerging young artists here in Minnesota.

-For information on Salon se Lève, please contact Lori McNamara, Executive Director of the Wirth Center for the Performing Arts
+For information on Salon se Lève, please contact Christopher Goering, Executive Director of the Wirth Center for the Performing Arts